Desk Layout

 Order on the desk shapes your state

-A desk left cluttered quietly adds to your mental load and drags your efficiency down.
+A desk left cluttered quietly adds to mental load and drags efficiency down.
+Keep everyday tools within easy reach, sort documents, and leave the working center clear.

 Feng Shui should serve real focus

-In the end, the layout is meant to help you concentrate, feel at ease, and slip into work more readily.
+The layout is meant to help you concentrate, feel at ease, and enter work more readily.
+If a traditional placement costs you light, posture, screen comfort, or safe movement, do not force it.

 How to Get Started